 If you are unable to provide a joint undertaking that your partner has committed an act of violence against you, you will need to provide (a) a statutory declaration detailing your claim of family violence and identifying the person who committed the family violence and at least 2 statutory declarations from relevantly qualified independent person identifying the perpetrator and the victim, detailing the family violence and giving reasons for forming their opinion that the family violence has occurred.

-Australian migration law is complex and difficult to understand, contact our immigration lawyer for a consultation to help you with your family violence and your visa.
+Australian migration law is complex and difficult to understand, contact our immigration lawyer for a consultation (fee applies) to help you with your family violence and your visa.

 041 222 4020 or WeChat: AUDvisa